Home 70s Culture & Lifestyles 70s Music Contact

 pat travers

-During a time in my life when newer guitar heroes were needed, I happened to be in Muisc Millennium just in time to hear a "now playing" album by a then unknown to me guitarist named Pat Travers The album was called "Makin' Magic and it was super hot!
+During that summer, I happened to be in Muisc Millennium just in time to hear a "now playing" album by a relatively unknown guitarist named Pat Travers The album was called "Makin' Magic and it was super hot!
 By 1979, I was a fully blown Pat Travers fan, and managed to get his autograph on a portrait I'd done of him.
-The only thing that really troubled me about Pat, was that each album was radically different from the one before.
-His style changed radically with each LP.
+The only thing that really troubled me about Pat, was that each album was quite different from the one before.
+His style markedly changed with each LP.
+I never could figure out just which direction PT was going in.

 Big Hair, Big Movies

 Tease, twist, tangle and blow-dry blast!
-The big hair queen herself, Farah Fawcett launched an indelible fashion statement as strong and provocative as The Beatles' cuts.
+The big hair queen herself, Farah Fawcett launched an indelible fashion statement as strong and provocative as any could be.
 In doing so, she stole the hearts of just about every American male when "Charlie's Angels" debuted.
-As it turned out later, Farrah was actually a decent actress who could deliver some serious performances.
-The "Farrah Mane" became on of the most imitated women's hairstyles of the late 70's.
+As it turned out, Farrah was actually a decent actress who could deliver some memorable performances.
+The "Farrah Mane" became on of the most imitated women's hairstyles of the late '70s.
 Farrah never really floated my boat, but most of the guys I knew thought she was the goods.
 Oddly enough, I've never seen an episode of "Charlie's Angels," as the show never interested me.
 Big hair became a style for not only women, but men too.
-Long-haired guys were now starting to fluff, mousse, and curl, and the mullet was the hottest style on the planet for men.
+Long-haired guys were now starting to fluff, mousse, and curl, and the mullet was moving in as a go-to style for men with longer hair.

-movies of 1977 Major and minor Hollywood releases left an unforgettable mark on the decade.
-Blockbusters like "Close Encounters of the Third Kind" and "Star Wars" left permanent marks.
-Burt Reynolds was up to his usual good ol' boy standards with "Smokey and The Bandit", a film that launched the 70's CB craze.
+movies of 1977 Major and minor Hollywood releases left unforgettable footprints on the '70s decade.
+Blockbusters like "Close Encounters of the Third Kind" and "Star Wars" forever changed the face of science fiction.
+Burt Reynolds was up to his usual good ol' boy standards with "Smokey and The Bandit", a film that launched the country into a '70s CB craze.
 "The Deep" made Jacqueline Bisset's T-shirts a viable commodity, but the film was for me, quite boring.
 I expected something great considering that another Peter Benchley novel had been filmed.

-Unforgettable imagery either delighted us, or scarred our brains forever with entries such as "Eraserhead" and the equally disturbing "Equus", a film about a disturbed young man who blinded six horses with a metal spike.
+Disturbing psychological topics and unforgettable imagery either delighted us, or scarred our brains forever.
+Two such movies were: "Eraserhead" and the equally disturbing "Equus", a film about a disturbed young man who blinded six horses with a metal spike.

 Goodbye, Elvis.